 I thought for a minute.
 I was a big Bill Cosby fan, and had a number of his albums at home.
 I knew some of his stuff word for word.
 I said to the Academy people that I would take them up on their deal, but that I didn’t want the half hour.
 I was ready to do it right away.
 (I knew that if I waited, I would blow it big time).
 I told them that I would do one of Bill Cosby's monologues from his first album, and use it as a comedic monologue.
 I would throw in the motions I felt went with the monologue, and we would consider it a comedic monologue.
 And we all agreed.
 They accepted what I wanted to do and how I wanted to do it in lieu of their comedic monologue, even though Bill Cosby did it on stage as a Stand-Up piece.
 I had learned if from his album, so I knew the words he used as well as I knew my name.

 The piece I did was the one where he describes shaving, and how the razor cut off “little tiny hairs, growing out of my face!
-I called my wife; I said 'Come here, woman ... little tiny hairs ... growin' out my face ...'.”
+I called my wife; I said "Come here, woman ... little tiny hairs ... growin' out my face.”
 When I finished, I was soaking wet, and nearly in tears, because I knew I had done it well, but I'm not Bill Cosby by any means.
 Finally I had the guts to look out into the audience, at the Academy People.
-I was even more amazed: I had them in tears; tears of laughter!
+I was even more amazed, because I had them in tears; tears of laughter!
 Now I too was in tears, for good reasons.

 They went out to wherever they do these kinds of things, took enough time to convict a murderer, or elect a president by counting the votes, but came back in and told me that I was officially invited to attend their Academy, and now, my Parents and I were all in tears and … in heaven.

-I started the first semester by taking night school, because I had to get a job and work to be able to pay rent and pay tuition, even though my Parents were going to help with tuition.
+I started the first semester by going to class at night, because I had to work days, to be able to pay rent and pay tuition, even though my Parents were going to help with tuition.

 And it worked.